marsgroves/CYBERSECURITY/Linux/LinuxSystemsAdmin.md

     - Command to to set each new user's password to expire in 90 days.

-     - Command to set each new user's password to expire in 90 days (include all five users:
+     - Command to set each new user's password to expire in 90 days (include all five users: sudo chage -E 2021-01-07 sam